 (right) Leica M3 with 90mm screwmount Elmar mounted.
 The M3 was fully backwards compatible with screwmount lenses, including rangefinder coupling, through an adapter ring.
 Different rings were available for different focal lengths, so that the proper frame lines would be projected.
 This system was continued with later Leica M models, which had more frame lines available than the M3.

 TLR stands for twin lens reflex, cameras that show the subject through a viewing lens which is focus-coupled to the taking lens and the image is projected by a mirror onto a viewing screen.
-TLRs are an iconic style of camera but I have only very few, a Photavit Photina, a Halina AI and a few Rolleicords which follow here, plus a recently obtained Argoflex.
+TLRs are an iconic style of camera and my collection is slowly expanding.
+It started with a Photavit Photina, a Halina AI and a few Rolleicords, but now includes several Rolleiflexes and a randon collection of other models.

 Rolleicord I Model 1 Art Deco